 Recommended tyre pressure for Austin Healey Sprite is 24psi front & 26psi rear

-Currently there isn’t a 520X13 crossply tyre that we would suggest was suitable for the Sporty little Frog Eye Sprite or the later Spridget, so we would recommend fitting a 145R13 radial.
+Currently there is not a 520X13 crossply tyre that we would suggest was suitable for the Sporty little Frog Eye Sprite or the later Spridget, so we would recommend fitting a 145R13 radial.
 For most people a radial tyre is more suited to our modern roads.
-The Pirelli Cinturato is the only genuine period radial tyre in the right size and sporty little Austin Healey Sprite cars will benefit from fitting a tyre with a carcass designed to suit sports cars of this period.
+The PIRELLI CINTURATO ™ CA67 is the only genuine period radial tyre in the right size and the sporty little Austin Healey Sprite cars will benefit from fitting a tyre with a carcass designed to suit sports cars of this period.

 Recommended Products for Austin Healey Sprite